 - Identify toilet leaks by placing a drop of food coloring in the toilet tank.
 If any color shows up in the bowl after 10 minutes, you have a leak.
 (Be sure to flush immediately after the experiment to avoid staining the tank.)

 - Look for dripping sink and bathtub faucets and showerheads.
 Worn-out washers typically cause faucet and showerhead leaks.

 - Check under and around sinks for wet spots, a musty smell or bowed cabinetry.

 - Look and listen for running or dripping water on refrigerators with ice/water dispensers, humidifiers, clothes washers, dishwashers, and water heaters.

 Some leaks are not so easy to see.
 Consider doing a water meter test on a regular basis to find out if you have a hidden leak.

 - Locate the water meter.
 It is usually near the street, but if you have trouble finding it, call us during business hours at 541-685-7595.
 Please be aware that we charge a $140 after-hours call-out fee if you ask us to send a water troubleshooter to your home between the hours of 5 p.m. and 8 a.m.

 - Ask people in your home to wait until after the meter test to flush toilets, wash hands, cook food, run the dishwasher or do laundry.
 Also, remember to turn off the automatic refill in your refrigerator's ice maker.

-- Read your water meter again.
+- Read the water meter again.